 Prior to his appointment as NAM president, Jay was executive vice president beginning in 2008.
 In 2005, he joined the NAM as senior vice president of policy and government relations.
 His previous experience includes serving as chief of staff to Congressman, Governor and Senator George Allen (R-VA) from 1991 to 2002, and a term as executive director of the National Republican Senatorial Committee during the 2004 election cycle.
 When he first came to Washington in the 1980s, he served as press secretary to Congressman Jim Martin (R-NC) and later Alex McMillan (R-NC).

-A passionate advocate for the adoption of companion animals, Jay is the chairman of the Washington Humane Society Board of Directors.
-He also serves on the board of the U.S. Chamber Institute for Legal Reform.
-He attended The Ohio State University and resides with his family in McLean, Virginia.
+A passionate advocate for the adoption of companion animals, Jay served for seven years as the Chairman of the Washington Humane Society Board of Directors, and led the successful effort to merge WHS and the Washington Animal Rescue League to create the Humane Rescue Alliance.
+He is also the Chairman of the Manufacturing Institute, and a member of the board of the U.S Chamber Institute for Legal Reform.
+Jay attended The Ohio State University and resides in McLean, Virginia with his husband, Rick, and their three children.